rtfeldman/elm-spa-example/README.md

 This one lengthy command (make sure to scroll horizontally to get all of it if you're copy/pasting!) runs `uglifyjs` twice - first with `--compress` and then again with `--mangle`.

-> It's necessay to run Uglify twice if you use the `pure_funcs` flag, because if you enable both `--compress` and `--mangle` at the same time, the `pure_funcs` argument will have no effect; Uglify will mangle the names first and then not recognize them when it encounters those functions later.
+> It's necessary to run Uglify twice if you use the `pure_funcs` flag, because if you enable both `--compress` and `--mangle` at the same time, the `pure_funcs` argument will have no effect; Uglify will mangle the names first and then not recognize them when it encounters those functions later.